 The owner dreamed of turning it into a world-class water park and in 1989, invested $500,000 to add a go-cart track and install the longest water slide of its kind in Southern California.

-By the late 90's, the owner unfortunately filed for bankruptcy and the park has sat abandoned ever since.
+By the late 90’s, the owner unfortunately filed for bankruptcy and the park has sat abandoned ever since.
+NOTE: Though the theme park has been abandoned, people DO still live on the property.

 Personal Experience: I have many fond memories of visiting this theme park as a child, celebrating birthdays and being all too excited for the days my dad would tell us to get ready because we were going to be spending a day there!
 I will have to see if I can pull up some photos of us as children here.